shopware/shopware/adr/2022-03-15-extract-data-handling-classes-to-extension-sdk.md

+---
-# 2022-03-15 - Extract data handling classes to extension sdk
+title: Extract data handling classes to extension sdk
+date: 2022-03-15
+area: administration
+tags: [admin, extension-api]
+---

 ## Context
 * The package `@shopware-ag/admin-extension-sdk` will be referred to as sdk